alexjlockwood/roll-off-club/docs/advanced/recognizing-variations.md

 ### 5 Waller

 5 Waller has pillars in front and nothing in back.
+The picture below shows 5 Waller orange.

 ![5 Waller](../images/advanced/recognizing-variants/5-waller.jpg)

 ### Isolated Duo

 Isolated Duo has nothing in front and pillars in back.
+The picture below shows Isolated Duo orange and Isolated Duo blue.

 ![Isolated Duo](../images/advanced/recognizing-variants/isolated-duo.jpg)

 ### Closed-Open & Open-Closed

 Closed-Open and Open-Closed can both be recognized by the fact that they have pillars in front and pillars in back.
+The picture below shows Closed-Open orange and Open-Closed blue.

 ![Closed-Open & Open-Closed](../images/advanced/recognizing-variants/closed-open-open-closed.jpg)

 ### Easy 4

 Easy 4 has a wall in front and pillars in back.
+The picture below shows Easy 4 orange and Easy 4 blue.

 ![Easy 4](../images/advanced/recognizing-variants/easy-4.jpg)

 ### Grand Canyon

 Grand Canyon has a wall in front and a wall in back.
+The picture below shows Grand Canyon blue.

 ![Grand Canyon side view](../images/advanced/recognizing-variants/grand-canyon.jpg)